Skip to main content

 3. Review your default fund allocation.
 Do not assume the DIS is optimal for your age.
 Log into your trustee's portal (or eMPF) and check where your contributions are being invested.
 Workers under 40 with a long investment horizon are often better served by a higher equity allocation.

 4. Decide whether to make voluntary contributions.
 If your assessable income exceeds HK$300,000/year and you have a stable emergency fund, TVC contributions are one of the most tax-efficient options available in Hong Kong.
+For a detailed comparison of whether TVC or independent investing is better for your situation, see our MPF vs private investment analysis.
 If your income is lower or you need liquidity, build accessible savings first.

 FAQ {#faq}